braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/customer_behavior_events.md

   "id": (string) unique id of this event,
-  "user_id": (string) Braze user id of the user, "external_user_id": (string) External ID of the user, "time": (int) time of the event in seconds since the epoch, "timezone": (string) IANA timezone of the user at the time of the event, "name": (string) name of the custom event,
+  "user_id": (string) Braze user id of the user, "external_user_id": (string) External ID of the user, "time": (int) UTC time of the event in seconds since the epoch, "timezone": (string) IANA timezone of the user at the time of the event, "name": (string) name of the custom event,
   "app_id": (string) id for the app on which the user action occurred,